10 Days in Japan: Itinerary, What to Do & Where to Go

 Day Trip from Tokyo

 Even if the swarm of day trippers gets on your nerves, you can’t deny the awesomeness that is Nikko.
-The small Japanese city, set among lush woodlands, is one of Japan’s top tourist destinations and one of the best day trips from Tokyo.
+The small Japanese city, set among lush woodlands, is one of Japan’s top tourist destinations and one of the most popular day trips from Tokyo.

 Joint Temple, Nikko